 As is often the case in a small town, Bay Pines doesn't have a public transportation system that people use for their commute.

-The overall education level of Bay Pines is somewhat higher than in the average US city of 21.84%: 27.62% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Bay Pines is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.62% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Bay Pines in 2022 was $48,595, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
 This equates to an annual income of $194,380 for a family of four.
 However, Bay Pines contains both very wealthy and poor people as well.